Bhavya1705/CoronaVirus-NGO-App/README.md

   This app allows NGOs to accept and view requests
 ## Server
   Server application designed to handle low number of users.
+## Open Blocks to see block layout in thunkable

-##Click on any app and download to run and play
+## Click on any app and download to run and play

+## Special Thanks to Sorabh Dadhich and Syed Ishtiyaq Ahmed

+## Thunkable and Google FireBaseDB used